 Ingrown Hair & Razor Bumps

 Ingrown hair and razor bumps can be unsightly, painful, and irritating.
 Many individuals have come to us for skin ingrown hair treatment over the years, after attempting to remove them without any success.
-In some individuals the ingrown hair can cause shadowing, whereas in some they can enlarge as sore infections.
+In some individuals, the ingrown hair can cause shadowing, whereas in some they can enlarge as sore infections.
 They may also cause skin surface damage.
 This is, however, dependent on the severity of the ingrown hair.
 At Clear Medical, we can easily heal the infection and restore the skin condition to its natural healthy state.

-What causes Ingrown Hair & Razor Bumps?
+What Causes Ingrown Hair & Razor Bumps?

 Ingrown hair may be due to skin damage, hair removal methods, genetic susceptibilities, or medication history.
 The disease condition is Pseudofolliculitis cutis (PFC) and is a chronic trauma response to inflammation.
 The cause of the disease is quite complex.
-Simply, occurence is due to hairs growing into the wall of the pore, instead of out of it.
+Simply, the occurrence is due to hairs growing into the wall of the pore, instead of out of it.
 Curly hair is more susceptible to ingrown hairs because they only have a single nucleotide (the basic structural unit of DNA) substitution in the gene.
 Pseudofolliculitis barbae (PFB), also known as “razor bumps”, is another form of ingrown hair.
 This is where the pointed hair shafts curve directly back into the adjacent epidermis causing invagination, inflammation, and intraepidermal microabscess formations (infection within the epidermal).
-Razor bumps are another name for the ingrown hair inflammation, commonly due to the use of a razor whilst shaving.
+Razor bumps are another name for ingrown hair inflammation, commonly due to the use of a razor whilst shaving.

 We use the same treatment methodology for Laser Hair Removal.
 Laser Hair removal targets melanin.
 This is a brown protein present in dark hair.
 Some hair types do not contain melanin; therefore it’s not possible to treat blonde, white or red ingrown hairs.
-Due to one of melanins protein charachteristics being it’s colour, it absorbs light and therefore allowing the laser to work so effectively.
+Due to one of the melanins protein characteristics being its colour, it absorbs light and therefore allowing the laser to work so effectively.
 The laser works by heating the melanin to a high temperature in an attempt to damage the cells that cause the hair to grow.
-This process involves something called selective photo heating, at a specific wavelength of light which prevents damage to the surrounding cells.
+This process involves something called selective photo heating, at a specific wavelength of light that prevents damage to the surrounding cells.
 The pulses between shots of light are an important part of laser treatment.
 This allows the surrounding area to cool down which aids the prevention of damage to the skin.
 Simply, we are manipulating the hair’s characteristics to cause a reduction in hair production.
 The skin around the ingrown hair follicles will normalize as your treatments progress and any discomfort will subdue to a healthy, radiant and smooth feel.

-It is best if you come and see us for a free consultation.
-You not under obligation to have any treatment at any point.
-During the consultation, we diagnose, explain the skin ingrown hair treatment and assess your suitibility.
+It is best if you come and see us for a consultation.
+You are not under obligation to have any treatment at any point.
+During the consultation, we diagnose, explain the skin ingrown hair treatment and assess your suitability.
 If there are no medical reasons to not proceed with treatment, we offer you a patch test.
-This is to allow selection of the optimal safe setting for treating you.
+This is to allow the selection of the optimal safe setting for treating you.
 Finally, you will need to give us fully informed consent before the patch test and is carried out.

 What Will I Experience During a Test?

 During the session, multiple levels of shots may be administered in order to find the setting that will be most effective for you.
 You will be required to communicate each sensation felt at the administration of the shot.
 The level of pain that is felt is different for everybody.
-Some clients associate the sensation to a tolerable pin prick but some others find it quite uncomfortable and painful.
+Some clients associate the sensation with a tolerable pinprick but some others find it quite uncomfortable and painful.
 This, however, cannot be predicted so the best thing to do is to give it a try.
 Finally, we clean the skin and apply barrier protection.
 Our treatment policies specify that individuals can have treatment 5 days after a successful consultation and patch test.

 The First Skin Ingrown Hair Treatment

 Once you are happy to proceed with treatment we will arrange a suitable appointment for you 5 days after your initial consultation.
 This gives you that little bit of time to fully consider everything.
 We will carry out your first treatment in the same manner as your patch test but will cover the whole area.
 Also, we advise you of the best time interval for your next session.
-After the first treatment you should notice a difference in the size of the ingrown hairs, skin health and feel.
+After the first treatment, you should notice a difference in the size of the ingrown hairs, skin health and feel.
 Note, however, that this varies from person to person so you may only notice a difference in one of the factors above and not all three at the same time.
 This is perfectly normal at this stage.
 We are always available via phone, text, or email if you have any questions.

 How Many Sessions Will I Need?